 Liner notes, the written accounts accompanying a record, cassette or CD, have been an important element in the presentation of commercial music.
-Changes in the way music is delivered to listeners, however, has changed the function and utility of liner notes, which have also been affected by social and political trends.
+Changes in the way music is delivered to listeners, however, have changed the function and utility of liner notes, which have also been affected by social and political trends.

 Record Industry Background